MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - You can now configure and build your CMake projects with CMake 3.21 and *`CMakePresets.json`* v3.

 - Visual Studio now supports the `buildPresets.targets` option in *`CMakePresets.json`*.
-This allows you to build a subset of targets in your CMake project.
+This option allows you to build a subset of targets in your CMake project.

 - The Project menu in CMake projects has been streamlined and exposes options to "Delete Cache and Reconfigure" and "View Cache".

 - Implemented the **`/scanDependencies`** compiler option to list C++20 module dependencies for CMake projects, as described in [P1689r3](https://wg21.link/P1689r3).
-This is a step towards support for building modules-based projects with CMake and we're working on completing this support in later releases.
+It's a step towards support for building modules-based projects with CMake and we're working on completing this support in later releases.

 ### Clang and LLVM support